-Thanks to three different disciplines it incorporates, the IT Project, Analysis, and R&D Management Unit have implemented not only information technologies and R&D governance studies in 2020, but also the analysis, planning, and execution studies for the needs of all departments within KKB.
+Thanks to three different disciplines mation technologies and R&D governance studies in 2020, but also tion studies for the needs of all departments within KKB.

 The unit operates in 2 different locations: KKB Istanbul R&D Center and KKB Anadolu Data Center.
-As it has been serving in two different locations since 2018, the remote working methodology has been partially adopted by the unit ever since.
-However, remote working has been extended to cover most of its activities since the first four months of 2020, due to the pandemic.
-The unit's experience and know-how in remote working have enabled it to quickly adapt to the digital working environment, creating an increase in productivity.
+As it has been serving in two different working methodology has been partially adopted by the unit ever since.
+However, remote working has been extended to cover most of its activities since the first four months unit's experience and know-how in remote working have enabled it to quickly adapt to the digital working environment, creating an increase in productivity.

 The Unit contributes to the timely implementation of KKB's objectives at the right cost by developing a three-year IT and R&D Strategy Plan and updating it in line with KKB corporate strategies.
-With its active role in IT and R&D governance, it ensures transparent and up-to-date inforDue to the pandemic in 2020, KKB Istanbul R&D Center and KKB Anadolu Data Center have expanded the application of the remote working model mation flow by detecting, identifying, and managing risks.
-In addition, as a result of the cooperation carried out with universities and institutions as part of R&D activities, it takes an active role in the management of the reporting provided to the Turkish Republic Ministry of Industry and Technology and relations with the same Ministry.
+With its active role in IT and R&D governance, it ensures transparent and up-to-date information flow by detecting, identifying, and managing risks.
+In addition, as a result of the cooperation carried out with universities and institutions as part of R&D activities, it takes an active role in the management of the reporting provided to the Turkish Republic Ministry of Industry and Technology and relations with the same